-This problem, called "cadence lock", occurs when the sensor confuses the movements of the race (i.e. our cadence) with the beats per minute.
-The algorithm removes the signal noise produced by the cadence to determine the beats per minute; if there is a problem when recording, that's when the problems come.
-In this image you can clearly see how the sensor has gotten lost in the cadence instead of continuing to read the heart rate.
-This is something that none of the other two sensors (nor the other optical sensor, the Scosche) do this time, but it could have happened to the other optical sensor as well.
+This problem, called "cadence lock", occurs when the sensor confuses the movements of running (i.e. our cadence) with the beats per minute.
+What the algorithm does is to eliminate the signal noise produced by the cadence to determine the beats per minute; if there is a problem when recording is when problems arise.
+In this picture you can clearly see how the sensor has been thrown off by the cadence instead of continuing to read the heart rate.
+This is something that neither of the other two sensors (nor the other optical sensor, the Scosche) had this time, but it could have happened to the other optical sensor as well.

 This other test is much more complicated.
 20 second sprints with recovery walking to the starting point.
 We have two different parts, first the continuous race with quite stable pulse at the beginning and at the end of the training.
 Here both the sensor of the 735XT and the Suunto Smart Sensor match quite satisfactorily.

 But on the 10-sprint leg, Garmin struggles, but fails to get a correct reading.
 It starts well, albeit slightly late in the first moments of each interval, but recovery is always immediate, something that Garmin Elevate had a hard time with.